ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 <h3>How license groups work</h3>
 <p>Each Benefactor Circle license is bound to one or more Active Directory or Entra ID groups, called a license group.
 For maximum data protection and ease of administration, licensing is not bound to specific mailboxes ("named users"), but only to a group with a maximum amount of members.</p>

-<p>For most environments, only one license group is needed.<br>In on-prem and hybrid environments with multiple Active Directory domains, you may define a separate license group for each AD DNS domain, each license group with a separate maximum member count.
-When a license group for the home Active Directory domain of a mailbox is defined, this license group is used.
-If not, the license group defined as default will be used.</p>
+<p>For most environments, only one license group is needed.<br>In on-prem and hybrid environments with multiple Active Directory domains, you may define a separate license group for each AD DNS domain, each license group with a separate maximum member count.<br>If you have multiple entra ID tenants, you may define one Entra ID group per tenant.</p>

 <p>A license group definition consists of three components:</p>
 <ul>
   <li>The DNS domain name of the on-premises Active Directory domain the license group is located in.
-Use 'EntraID' for cloud-only groups.</li>
+For cloud-only groups, use 'EntraID_&lt;TenantID&gt;' or 'EntraID_&lt;TenantDNSDomain&gt;'.</li>
   <li>The SID (security identifier) or the Entra ID Object ID of the license group.</li>
   <li>The maximum number of mailboxes licensed for the group.</li>
 </ul>

 <p>Where should I create the license group?</p>
 <ul>
   <li>When using the '-GraphOnly true' parameter, create the group in Entra ID.
-The license group is then 'EntraID &lt;Object ID of your license group&gt>'.
-You may also use a group created in on-prem Active Directory, as long as it is synchronized to Entra ID.
-The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;'.</li>
+The license group is then 'EntraID_&lt;TenantDNSDomain&gt;, &lt;Object ID of your license group&gt;, &lt;NumberOfLicenses&gt;'.<br>You may also use a group created in on-prem Active Directory, as long as it is synchronized to Entra ID.
+The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;, &lt;NumberOfLicenses&gt;'.</li>
   <li>In hybrid environments without using the '-GraphOnly true' parameter, create a group in your on-prem Active Directory and make sure it is synchronized with Entra ID.
-The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;'.
-You can also use a group created in Entra ID ('EntraID, &lt;Object ID of the license group&gt;'), which would basically be equal to using the '-GraphOnly true' parameter.</li>
+The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;, &lt;NumberOfLicenses&gt;'.<br>You can also use a group created in Entra ID ('EntraID_&lt;TenantDNSDomain&gt;, &lt;Object ID of the license group&gt;, &lt;NumberOfLicenses&gt;'), which would basically be equal to using the '-GraphOnly true' parameter.</li>
   <li>In pure on-prem environments, you can only use on-prem groups.
-The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;'.
-When moving to a hybrid environment, you do not need to adapt the configuration as long as you synchronize your on-prem groups to Entra ID.</li>
+The license group is then '&lt;On-prem Active Directory DNS domain name&gt;, &lt;SID of the license group&gt;, &lt;NumberOfLicenses&gt;'.<br>When moving to a hybrid environment, you do not need to adapt the configuration as long as you synchronize your on-prem groups to Entra ID.</li>
 </ul>

 <p>When a Benefactor Circle exclusive feature is about to be used, the license is checked as follows:</p>